Make a call

 Burial insurance is a kind of whole life insurance, designed specifically to take care of your end of life expenses.
 It offers the advantages of lenient underwriting, small face values, portability and quick approvals.

 Burial insurance policies are affordable.
+Many companies offer senior life insurance where burial is included.
 If you are under 85, you can easily qualify for one.
 If you are above 85, you can still qualify for a policy, but you will have fewer options.

 Start setting aside cash specifically for your funeral now.
 Do not use it for any other occasion.
 Also remember to name someone else as the account holder.
 You can also go for funeral trusts.
 Funeral trusts will ensure that the money is only to be used for the funeral.